What is satellite communication?

 - Solar Power Satellites – The Japanese Space Agency (JAXA) has a program called the Space Solar Power System (SSPS).
 Their aim is to launch a geostationary satellite by 2030 that could supply half a million homes on Earth with a gigawatt of power using microwaves/lasers.

 “This sounds cool!
 I want to build satellites.
 Where do I start?”

 Making satellites is a multidisciplinary science.
 You can make satellites if you have a degree in mechanical engineering, electronics, computer science or communication.
 With the advent of personal satellites you can build a satellite with your academic institution or you can join satellite design programs of smaller countries.
 But to get a job at esteemed space agencies or private companies you are going to need more than a Bachelors degree.
-Some of these agencies even demand PhDs and a lot of experience.
+Some of these organizations even demand PhDs and a lot of experience.
 Also, to get into the technical sector at these agencies you are most likely to succeed with an engineering degree.
-This and this thread on reddit have some insightful tips.
+This and this thread on Reddit have some insightful tips.

 What are you going to learn in this course?
 Will this course get you a job at NASA?

 In this course you will learn